Email marketing is the most powerful tool at your disposal and not taking advantage of its unique benefits is really missing a trick. Here’s why.

 Fair points.
 So, let’s look at the unique advantages of email.
 Why is email the best tool for the job?
 What does it have over blogging or Facebook or anything else?
 These are good questions and worth teasing out.

-Ownership.
-That might be your name on your Facebook wall but you don’t own it – as you soon find out when you have to pay to make sure all your Likes actually see your launch announcement… or when you get thrown in Facebook jail by an errant AI.
+That might be your name on your Facebook wall but you don’t own it.
+As you soon find out when you have to pay to make sure your Likes see your launch announcement.
+Or when you get thrown in Facebook jail by an errant AI.

-Intimacy.
-Perhaps a by-product of the above, and maybe down to the feeling that this is two-way communication, email is far more intimate.
+Perhaps a by-product of the above, email is far more intimate.
+Maybe also down to the feeling that this is two-way communication.
 It feels like someone talking to you, rather than broadcasting to you via a blog or social media post.
-(And sometimes it really is two-way communication because an actual dialogue happens between you and the sender.)
+(And sometimes it really is two-way communication because an actual dialogue occurs.)

-Flexibility.
-Even if I did know who was seeing my Facebook post and who wasn’t, I wouldn’t be able to do much about it.
-But with email I can segment out people who don’t open 5 or 10 emails in a row and try to re-engage them through various tactics, or cut them loose if they are irretrievable, keeping my costs down.
-But on Facebook, as I said in Strangers to Superfans, “those now-uninterested Likes keep accumulating like mercury in the body.”
-Not only does this drive up your costs overall, it makes your content look unengaging to Facebook’s system, making it harder for you to reach those who are still interested.
+Even if I did know who was missing my Facebook post, I wouldn’t be able to do much about it.
+But with email I can use segmentation.
+I can identify people who don’t open 5 or 10 emails in a row and try to re-engage them.
+Or cut them loose if they are irretrievable, keeping my costs down.
+But on Facebook, as I said in Strangers to Superfans:

-Portability.
 If Twitter pulls a MySpace, all those followers I’ve accrued will disappear too.
 But when Mailchimp jacked up its prices, I was able to take my carefully cultivated mailing lists and move over to MailerLite.
 (The process was pretty straightforward, as detailed in my post Moving from Mailchimp to MailerLite.)
 But if Facebook runs into trouble and jacks up its prices, it will be a million times messier for you because you don’t own your Facebook Page.
-You would have to post repeatedly and/or run ads to your own Likes, desperately trying to move them to your new social network of choice, or your blog, or your list – realistically, you might be lucky to sweep up 5-10% of them.
-All those other Likes you built up will be lost in time, like tears in the rain.
-But you most definitely do own your list.
-And you can export it at any time with one click.
+All your Likes you built up will be lost in time, like tears in the rain.

 The Right Tool for the Job